oetterer/test/docs/contributing.md

    method `rawComponentsDefinition()` and add all necessary data for the new component
 4. Create all necessary message entries in [qqq.json] and [en.json].
+5. Document the new component in [components.md]
-5. Add tests for your new class.
+6. Add tests for your new class.
 For guidelines on unit testing see information on [mediawiki.org](mw-testing)

 #### Format of data array in ComponentLibrary::rawComponentsDefinition